sketchware/sketchware.github.io/docs/component-intent.md

 ### setScreen

-The `setScreen` block is used to set a target activity for the intent
+The 'setScreen' block is used to set a target activity for the intent

 ![set screen](assets/intent/set-screen.png)